NodeBE4/opinion/_posts/2022-09-12-EnclavedMicrostate.md

 Now, the poor functionality of the original Marble Machine has been remarked upon before, but Lukas wasn't keen on its storage either, as it spent 'five years in a shed in France' and certainly looks like it!
 According to him a complete disassembly might be needed to deal with mould buildup.

 This may of course simply be the cynical take on things, but it does look like the pessimists who have been referring to the development process as a shambles may be the ones having the last laugh.

+----- __809.2__ -----2022-09-20 20:02:11+08:00:

+I think consensus used to be that his perfectionism got in the way of producing a machine that was functional at a basic level even if its reliability wasn't as good as hoped.
+As more facts come to light occasionally, it seems like people – insofar as anyone is still particularly invested – are shifting towards the idea that it was a mess all along.

+My own view, which I think is pretty close to the consensus, is that the design philosophy changed in exactly the wrong way.
+It started out with too much of an obsession with the cool factor and led to the earliest and most integral components having fatal flaws; he then switched to a heavily function-over-form approach but wasn't the most competent of engineers, and thus ended up producing a large number of incrementally better fixes for systems that were perhaps impossible to fix, or should at least have been much better designed in the first place.
+What seems to have ended up happening was that he was unwilling to cut his losses until quite late, having created in some cases multiple iterations of certain components without resolving the underlying issues that he was increasingly cognisant of, even apart from the escaping marbles issue.

+It also doesn't help that Martin got into crypto at one stage and was very clearly on the self-help alt-right pipeline (huge Elon Musk stan, name-dropped Jordan Peterson and Ayn Rand), which isn't a healthy mentality in general.

+----- __809.3__ -----2022-09-20 21:06:43+08:00:

+I think it was the 'ondaphone' he made a stab at including but without even modifying the design to carry more ball bearings?
+But yeah, it was frustrating watching repeated attempts at redoing the peripherals without reckoning with the limitations of the core components (namely the inefficient lifting mechanism).